 A payment gateway is a portal where your customers will pay for the product they buy from you.
 Not all payment gateways are created equal, though.
 A payment gateway securely processes your customers’ information, accepts the payment from them and generates a confirmation number.
 A good payment gateway does all of these without ever creating a problem.

 - Consider how much it costs you.
 A classic gateway costs lesser but requires that you set up a separate account.
 A gateway like PayPal can be linked to an existing account, but the transaction fees are slightly higher.

-- Start with a gateway that charges a lesser fee from you and upgrade as your sales volume grows.
+- Start with a gateway that charges a lesser fee from you and upgrades as your sales volume grows.

-When going online, a rather unique problem crops up- that of delivery.
+When going online, a unique problem crops up – that of delivery.
 As opposed to the instant gratification of buying a product in-store, a customer now has to wait for their product.
-Several things can happen if delivery goes wrong, doesn’t arrive on time or arrives in a shabby state.
+Several things can happen if the delivery goes wrong, doesn’t arrive on time or arrives in a shabby state.
 This is why it is so important to choose the right delivery partner.

 - Always go by their past record.
 Consider how many people in the same domain as you are using this partner’s services.

 - Be firm about your delivery expectations.
 This is especially true for perishable homemade goods that you ship to far-off locations.

 - Talk about who will deal with packaging.
 Set your packaging expectations on the table so you don’t have disappointed customers.
 You can also discuss an arrangement where you will do the initial custom packaging and the delivery partner will ensure it arrives in spotless condition.